News Intern - Summer 2016 & Summer 2017

-Tim Dodson is a rising second year at the University of Virginia hoping to major in Media Studies and Politics.
-He is currently a News Editor at the Cavalier Daily and a news anchor at WCHV Newstalk Radio.
+Tim Dodson is a rising third year at the University of Virginia majoring in Media Studies.
+He is currently the Managing Editor at The Cavalier Daily and a news anchor at WCHV Newstalk Radio.
 Tim has also interned at the University’s Center for Media and Citizenship.
 A Charlottesville native, Tim graduated from Western Albemarle High School in 2015 and served as an Editor-In-Chief of The Western Hemisphere his senior year.

 What makes Charlottesville-Albemarle special to you?

 The rich history, beautiful scenery, and small town feel have made Charlottesville such a special place to grow up.
 I can’t go to the Downtown Mall or make a trip to the grocery store without seeing a familiar face!

 Most looking forward to about working at Charlottesville Tomorrow?

 Getting to tell the stories of people who live in this special community.

 Ultimate Charlottesville Saturday?

 Start the day at the Farmer’s Market with friends, grab lunch on the Downtown Mall (Marco & Luca and the Nook are some favorite spots!), then go for a nice drive out towards White Hall and explore Sugar Hollow for the afternoon.
 Afterwards, picnic at Mint Springs or Beaver Creek and finish up the day with a 90s Dance Party at the Jefferson.